goldstrike77/ansible-role-linux-logstash/README.md

 - [Contributors](#Contributors)

 ## Overview
 This Ansible role installs Logstash on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+Logstash is a free and open server-side data processing pipeline that ingests data from a multitude of sources, transforms it, and then sends it to your favorite "stash."

 ## Requirements
 ### Operating systems